How the new Early Years Initial Teacher Training for childminders (EYITT) is delivered

 EYITT Programme Structure

-• Training days: trainees attend up to two live online or locally-facilitated training days each month
+• Training days: Students attend online or locally-facilitated training days each month

-• Placements in another setting: typically lasting 25-30 days, placements allow trainees to gain experience working with all early years age groups, including reception
+• Placements in another setting: typically lasting 25 days, placements allow students to gain experience working with all early years age groups, including reception

 • Self-paced online study: designed to build knowledge between live sessions